emscripten-core/emscripten/site/source/docs/api_reference/emscripten.h.rst

 .. c:function:: void emscripten_sleep(unsigned int ms)

   Sleep for `ms` milliseconds.
-This appears to be a normal "synchronous" sleep to the code, that is execution does not continue to the next source line until the sleep is done.
-Note, however, as this is implemented using a return to the event loop, which means that other async events may happen
+This appears to be a normal "synchronous" sleep to the code, that is, execution does not continue to the next source line until the sleep is done.
+Note, however, that this is implemented using a return to the event loop (it is not possible to actually sleep in a blocking manner on the Web), which means that other async events may happen.

 Network
 -------